Welcome to today's edition of the Rush 24-7 podcast.

 That means there's good news there.

-And the drive-by is ignoring it.
+And the drive-bys are ignoring it.

-When will the real Democrat candidate come forward?
+The one question yet to be asked, when will the real Democrat candidate come forward?

 The man or woman who wants to lead the country.